 You may also sign up for an annual screening reminder through the American Cancer Society.

 Breast cancer produces virtually no symptoms when the tumor is small and most treatable.
 That’s why screening to detect breast cancer at an early stage is very important.
 The five-year survival rate for women diagnosed with breast cancer that has not spread is 99 percent; but, if the cancer has spread to distant organs, the survival rate drops to 26 percent.
-And, in addition to film mammography which uses general-purpose x-ray equipment, digital mammography may also be available to many women and can offer more accurate images for younger women or women with denser breasts.
-The UNM Comprehensive Cancer Center recommends that women talk to their doctor about what they can do to prevent breast cancer and about regular screenings to detect breast cancer before symptoms develop.
+The UNM Comprehensive Cancer Center recommends that women talk to their doctor about what they can do to prevent breast cancer and about regular screenings to detect breast cancer.

 If you or a loved one is facing breast cancer, you want the best treatments and the best care available.
 The UNM Comprehensive Cancer Center team offers: